langurmonkey/website-source/content/blog/2021/upgrade-ssh-key.md

 But before we start, here's a short summary of the types of keys you may encounter in the wild:
 -  **DSA** --- unsafe and unsupported.
 It requires a parameters *k* to be completely random, secret and unique.
 This can make discovering your private key *easy*. **DO NOT USE**.
 -  **ECDSA** --- a tad better than DSA but has the same parameter problem. **DO NOT USE**.
--  **RSA** --- it's still alright, especially with 2048-bit an over.
-It is supported everywhere, but it is slower than Ed25519 though.
+-  **RSA** --- it's still alright, especially with 2048-bit or longer.
+It is supported everywhere, but it is slower than Ed25519.
 You should upgrade if you can.
 -  **Ed25519** --- the strongest key type mathematically, and also the fastest.
-The public key is very compact, at around 68 characters only.
+The public key is very compact at around 68 characters long.
 However, it may not be supported on embedded or aging systems.
-For your everyday use with your desktop and laptop computers, this is your best bet.
+For your everyday use with consumer computers, this is your best bet.

 ## Generating an Ed25519 key